Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-The purpose of the Governace circle is to determine meta-processes and frameworks that support the networks values of regeneration in a congruent and embodied way.
+The purpose a Governace circle should be to determine the meta-processes and frameworks that support the networks values of regeneration in a congruent and embodied way.
 - There are catches:
 	- Any choice of governance framework that gets implemented impacts all future decisions of an organisation.
 The precautionary principle applies; we should move slowly, plant things and foster the healthy growth of network constituients (the soil from which the network grows).
 	- All categories (frames) are exclusionary.
 In order to serve the networks very broad goals we can determine that any framework implemented needs to span a number of properties; integrity, flexibility, openness, etc. so as to include a plurality of values diverse enough for planetary regeneration.
 The following are values are taken from Notion: